stripe/veneur/README.md

 # Motivation

+We wanted percentiles, histograms and sets to be global.
+Veneur helps us do that!

 Veneur is a DogStatsD implementation that acts as a local collector and — when configured differently — as an aggregator for some metric types, such that the metrics are *global* rather than host-local.
 This is particularly useful for histograms, timers and sets, as in their normal, per-host configuration the percentiles for histograms can be less effective or even